Maiku3/GalleryGaze/README.md

 ```
 node server.js
 ```
-4. It will be on hosted on localhost with port 3000, type http://localhost:3000/ or http://localhost:3000/home to get to the home page
+4. It will be hosted on localhost with port 3000, type http://localhost:3000/ or http://localhost:3000/home to get to the home page

 ## Potential Improvements